 Q: What’s the right thickness for a yoga mat?

 A: The right thickness for a yoga mat depends on the experience level of the user.
 Newcomers to yoga are usually best served by a thick mat.
 Perhaps as thick as 1/2 inch (about 12 mm).
 Any thicker than that, however, and you’ll be asking for stability problems as you try and hold various poses.
 Those with more yoga experience will want something thinner.
 Say, 1/4 or even 1/5 of an inch (which equates roughly to 4 – 5 mm).
-If you want to take your yoga practice with you when you travel (always a good idea) be advised that, in order to save space, travel mats are usually very thin.
+If you want to take your yoga practice with you when you travel (always a good idea), be advised that travel mats are usually very thin.
 Perhaps as thin as 1/8 inch (about 3 mm).

 Q: Can I use my yoga mat outside?